USB-C

-USB4, released in 2019, is the first USB transfer protocol standard that is applicable exclusively via USB‑C.
+USB4 specification, released in 2019, is the first USB protocol standard that is applicable exclusively via USB‑C.

 Ease of use

-The USB‑C standard simplifies usage by specifying cables having identical plugs on both ends, which can be inserted without concern about orientation.
-When connecting two devices, the user can plug either end of the cable into either device.
+The USB‑C standard simplifies usage by specifying cables having identical plugs on both ends; orientation is moot.
 The plugs are flat, but will work if inserted right-side-up or upside-down.
+Furthermore, when connecting two devices the user can plug either end of the cable into either device.